egvijayanand/dotnet-maui-toolkit/README.md

 ### VijayAnand.MauiBlazor.Markup

-This toolkit a set of fluent helper methods and classes to simplify working with .NET MAUI Blazor in C#.
+This toolkit is a set of fluent helper methods and classes to simplify working with .NET MAUI Blazor in C#.

 This toolkit depends on [Microsoft.AspNetCore.Components.WebView.Maui](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.WebView.Maui) NuGet package.